Turn Your Yard Into a Food Oasis with Backyard Farming

 You can even ask your neighbors to contribute to the compost heap.
 Grass clippings and raked up leaves are a welcome addition to your decomposing plant pile.
 Offer to take your neighbors leave and clipping off their hands.
 As an added bonus you could even offer to rake up the leaves yourself.

 By the way, the tumbler style of composter is one that I do not recommend.
-Go for something simple and inexpensive like this one.
-It’s small enough to fit just about anywhere.
+Another possibility is a worm bin.

 Backyard Farming Ideas with Animals